okke-formsma/cura-temp-tower-script/README.md

 # cura-temp-tower-script

-Copy it into your cura directory like the following;
+Copy TempTower.py into your cura directory like the following;

 C:\Program Files\Ultimaker Cura 4.1\plugins\PostProcessingPlugin\scripts